 The first thing to try is to manually install the files in the indicator zip file.
 Please read the following description on how to do this, and optionally watch the short video that demonstrates the steps.

 First, close NinjaTrader.
 Then manually unzip the zip file, and drag the new files from the uncompressed zip file into the correct folder in your My Documents folder (do NOT move it to the Program Files folder).
 To do this, locate the .zip file you downloaded.
-Right-click on the file and select Extract all... .
+Right-click on the file and select Extract all....
 Allow the zip file to be expanded.
 Find the .cs and .dll files in the expanded file folder.
-Drag both of those into your My Documents / NinjaTrader 8 / bin / Custom directory.
-Restart NinjaTrader 8 and your indicator should be available.
+Drag both of those into your Documents / NinjaTrader 8 / bin / Custom directory.
+Restart NinjaTrader 8, and your indicator should be available.

-The following video demonstrates the unzipping and how to move the files to the NT8 folder in your My Document folder structure.
+The following video demonstrates how to unzip and move the files to the NT8 folder in your My Documents folder structure.
 If following this approach doesn't allow you access to the indicator, try the steps provided in the next section.

 Note: If you've installed one of the special Live Trading Room (LTR) Bundles that contain several BCT indicators in a single installation, see the final paragraph of this article.